SamuelTWu/StoriesWithin/src/content/blog/Bob Chen.md

 ---
-title: Bob Chen
+title: Chubo Chen
-description: Bob Chen talks about adjusting to American culture from China, and reminisces about his host families.
+description: Chubo Chen talks about adjusting to American culture from China, and reminisces about his host families.
 pubDate: 2024-01-29 19:21
 author: Sam Wu
 tags: